 Days 28 and 29: Port Barton

-You’ll have 2 full days of relaxing in one of our favorite places.
-For us, Port Barton is a must on a 1-month Philippines itinerary.
+You’ll have 2 full days to relax in one of our favorite places.
+In our opinion, Port Barton is well worth including on a 1-month Philippines itinerary.

-Much less crowded than other places on the island, Port Barton has a more backpacker, more relaxed vibe.
-In its surroundings, as we said, you can enjoy spectacular White Beach and its island hopping that’s good, beautiful and cheap.
+Much less crowded than other places on the island, Port Barton has a more laid-back, backpacker-friendly vibe.
+In the surrounding area, as we said, you can enjoy spectacular White Beach and affordable island-hopping trips through stunning scenery.
 In Things to do in Port Barton you’ll find all the information for your days there.
 We suggest splitting them like this:

-2. A day of island hopping in Port Barton and an epic sunset.
+- Spend a day island hopping in Port Barton and end it with an epic sunset.
 As always, we also have a great contact for this tour.
 Leave us a comment and we’ll pass it along.

 Day 30: Port Barton – Manila

-How you organize this last day of your Philippines route will depend on when your international flight is.
-This will determine which flight to buy from Puerto Princesa to Manila.
+How you plan the final day of your Philippines itinerary will depend on when your international flight is.
+This will determine which flight to book from Puerto Princesa to Manila.

 To get from Port Barton to Manila, first you’ll have to take one of the vans from Port Barton to Puerto Princesa.
-The ride takes around 3 hours and you can book it to drop you at the airport itself from this link.
-Then take your flight to Manila, but remember to leave plenty of buffer time for unforeseen events.
+The ride takes around 3 hours and you can book a van that will drop you directly at the airport through this link.
+Then take your flight to Manila, but remember to allow plenty of extra time in case of unexpected delays.

-If you arrive in Manila in the afternoon and your flight is the next day or at night, we suggest making the most of it with a quick look around the city.
-You can go out for dinner in the lively Poblacion neighborhood and toast to a fabulous 1-month trip to the Philippines on the rooftop of I’m Hotel.
+If you arrive in Manila in the afternoon and your flight leaves later that night or the following day, we suggest making the most of your time with a quick tour of the city.
+You can go out for dinner in the lively Poblacion neighborhood and toast to a fabulous 1-month trip to the Philippines at I’M Hotel’s rooftop bar.

-If you have 6 or 7 hours to get to know the capital of the Philippines, you can follow the route we propose in Things to do in Manila.
-Plus, as residents in the city, we have loads of restaurant tips in Best restaurants in Manila.
+If you have six or seven hours to explore the capital of the Philippines, you can follow the route we propose in Things to do in Manila.
+Plus, as residents of the city, we have loads of restaurant tips in Best restaurants in Manila.

-If your international flight departs from Cebu, you’ll need to do the same: take the van from Port Barton to Puerto Princesa and then a flight from Puerto Princesa to Cebu.
-There you could take advantage of a stroll through the historic area and see places like the Basilica del Santo Niño, Fort San Pedro and Casa Gorordo, but you have all the information you need in Best things to see in Cebu.
+If your international flight departs from Cebu, the process is similar: take the van from Port Barton to Puerto Princesa and then a flight from Puerto Princesa to Cebu.
+There you could make the most of your time with a stroll through the historic district and see places like the Basilica del Santo Niño, Fort San Pedro and Casa Gorordo, but you have all the information you need in Best things to see in Cebu.

 Recommended accommodation: